mateuszkulapl/spectra-one/readme.txt

 * Fix: Color of the button globally does not reflect on theme buttons.
 * Fix: Added compatibility for spectra plugin regarding popup builder.
 * Fix: Header and footer not rendering inside child theme.
+* Fix: Button hover for spectra plugin and core buttons.

 = 1.0.1 =
 * New: Added shadow for header while sticky.